kayak/pypika/docs/3_advanced.rst

 Advanced Query Features
 =======================

+.. include:: ../README.rst
+    :start-after: _appendix_start:
+    :end-before:  _appendix_end:

-This section covers the range of functions that are not widely standardized across all SQL databases or meet special needs.  *PyPika* intends to support as many features across different platforms as possible.
+This section covers the range of functions that are not widely standardized across all SQL databases or meet special needs.  |Brand| intends to support as many features across different platforms as possible.
 If there are any features specific to a certain platform that PyPika does not support, please create a github issue requesting that it be added.

 Using GROUP BY Modifiers